 “…when I was the GP, probably more when I was the lead GP here, I drove the QOF agenda, I spent hours of my own time going through people’s records to see if I could repopulate QOF unmet needs to get the QOF points up and at one point we had almost all the QOF points that we reasonably could…” (Participant 13)

-By contrast, healthcare staff who did not have a prescribing remit were either unaware of the process of QOF monitoring or felt that it was not a prison healthcare responsibility to undertake.
-Such a lack of role legitimacy was highlighted by the following view provided by a senior practice nurse:
+By contrast, healthcare staff who did not have a prescribing remit were either unaware of the process of QOF monitoring, or felt that it was not a prison healthcare responsibility to undertake, as highlighted by the following view provided by a pharmacy technician:

 QOF completion barriers